-Emergency funding may be available to eligible students experiencing a financial hardship.
+Emergency funding is available to eligible students experiencing a financial hardship.
 Specifically, emergency funding is for students who 1) encounter an unforeseen financial crisis 2) resulting in a verifiable need 3) that will have a material impact on their ability to successfully complete their semester.

 If you are facing unexpected financial distress or have had a significant change to your financial situation.
-Student Awards & Financial Aid has options available such as short-term loans or bursaries.
+Student Awards & Financial Aid has options available such as bursaries or short-term loans.

 TRU Emergency Bridging Loan

 Emergency Loans are intended to assist students who are experiencing temporary critical financial difficulty due to unforeseen circumstances and have no available options for securing short-term funds.
 Students must:

 - normally be in receipt of government student financial assistance

 - have a positive history of tuition payment at TRU